 Interest arbitration, which is also called collective agreement arbitration, deals with disputes in the collective agreement bargaining process, while a new, or renewed, collective agreement is being negotiated.
 In this situation the impartial arbitrator can render a decision on the content of the collective agreement that will be binding on both the parties.

 Labour relations law, enacted in all jurisdictions in Canada, makes requirements for a dispute resolution mechanism to be set in place to resolve disputes, before these disputes lead to work stoppages or strike action.

-In situations where an agreement cannot be reached between the parties, the arbitration process kicks in.
+In situations where an agreement cannot be reached between the parties, the grievance arbitration process kicks in.
 Here, both parties would agree on the selection of the individual arbitrator (or arbitration board).
 The decision reached by the arbitrator now becomes a binding arbitration clause to the agreement.